alexvcasillas/cratebox/README.md

 NPM

 ```
-npm install typestore
+npm install CrateBox
 ```

 Yarn

 ```
-yarn add typestore
+yarn add CrateBox
 ```

 # Getting Started

-To get started with **TypeStore** first of all you need to import the dependency into your project plus the typings dependency for your models.
+To get started with **CrateBox** first of all you need to import the dependency into your project plus the typings dependency for your models.

 ```
-import { typeStore, types } from 'typestore`
+import { cratebox, types } from 'CrateBox`
 ```

-From that point on, you'll have access to the full API of **TypeStore**.
+From that point on, you'll have access to the full API of **CrateBox**.

 # Describing a Store

 ```
-typeStore.describeStore({
+cratebox.describeStore({
   identifier: 'user',
   model: {
     name: types.string,